Hilbert's third problem: History and motivation

 The formula for the volume of a pyramid, one-third of the product of base area and height, had been known to Euclid.
 Still, all proofs of it involve some form of limiting process or calculus, notably the method of exhaustion or, in more modern form, Cavalieri's principle.
 Similar formulas in plane geometry can be proven with more elementary means.
 Gauss regretted this defect in two of his letters to Christian Ludwig Gerling, who proved that two symmetric tetrahedra are equidecomposable.

-Gauss's letters were the motivation for Hilbert: is it possible to prove the equality of volume using elementary "cut-and-glue" methods?
-Because if not, then an elementary proof of Euclid's result is also impossible.

-Dehn's proof

-Dehn's proof is an instance in which abstract algebra is used to prove an impossibility result in geometry.
-Other examples are doubling the cube and trisecting the angle.
+Gauss's letters were the motivation for David Hilbert: Is it possible to prove the equality of volume using elementary "cut-and-glue" methods, for arbitrary polyhedra or for the specific cases studied by Euclid?
+Another motivation for Hilbert dates from the Wallace–Bolyai–Gerwien theorem in the early 19th century, according to which any two polygons of equal area can be cut up into polygonal pieces and reassembled into each other.
+He used it as a way to axiomatize the area of two-dimensional polygons, in connection with Hilbert's axioms for Euclidean geometry.
+He later formulated a 20th-century influential set of 23 mathematical problems in 1900 at the International Congress of Mathematicians.
+In his set, he addressed the third problem on the axiomatization of solid volume, whether every two polyhedra of equal volumes can always be cut into polyhedral pieces and reassembled into each other.
+(Note: His original problem asked, "for two tetrahedra $T_1$ and $T_2$ with equal base area and equal height, hence equal volume, is it always possible to find a finite number of tetrahedra, so that when these tetrahedra are glued in some way to $T_1$ and also glued to $T_2$, the resulting polyhedra are scissors-congruent?")

 Two polyhedra are called scissors-congruent if one can be cut into finitely many polyhedral pieces that can be reassembled to form the other.
 Any two scissors-congruent polyhedra have the same volume.
 Hilbert asks about the converse.